-PSUPLD should be used when analysts wish to pool together (aka combine) more than one year of MEPS annual data including any years before 2002.
+PSUPLD should be used when analysts wish to pool together (aka combine) more than one year of MEPS annual data including any years before 2002 or after 2018.
 In most years, MEPS samples are not completely independent from one another, both because each panel is in the MEPS for two consecutive years and because households are sampled from the same geographic areas in multiple years.
 However, because MEPS is designed to be nationally representative in every year, multiple sample years can still be pooled.
 The use of PSUPLD and STRAPLD is necessary to obtain appropriate standard errors by specifying a common variance structure.

 PSUPLD is a 1-digit numeric variable.

 - 1996-2019: All persons.